 - 1) Proposed reservoirs use: - A hydropower reservoir can exacerbate peak floods and droughts in downstream countries, change sedimentation regimes, and block fish passages, but when developed in conjunction with flood protection significant benefits could be obtained.
 The use of a reservoir for flood control can help flood prevention in downstream countries and regularise flow regimes. - Diversion of a water quantity from one river basin to another should be approached on an individual basis.
-The transfer of water is not specifically excluded, however if the benefits and externalities are in favour of it, any decision making should consider such possibility. - 2) Geographical position of reservoir: - If a reservoir (or cascade) is in an upstream state A and has positive and/or negative externalities in downstream state B (e.g. Vardar/Axios, Ćehotina), then negative impacts and externalities should be mitigated within economic feasibility conditions.
+The transfer of water is not specifically excluded, however if the benefits and externalities are in favour of it, any decision making should consider such possibility. - 2) Geographical position of reservoir: - If a reservoir (or cascade) is in an upstream state A and has positive and/or negative externalities in downstream state B (e.g. Vardar/Axios, Ćehotina), then negative and externalities impacts should be mitigated w ithin economic feasibility conditions.
 Together with any beneficial effects and externalities, a Cost-Benefit Analysis will be developed and used for negotiations.
-Cumulative Impact Analysis will be used as a reference for the
+Cumulative Impact Analysis will be used as a reference for the evaluation of reservoir impacts on a downstream state B. If the flow downstream is modified in a beneficial way it can be the subject of compensation from state B to state A or the opportunity to rightfully participate in an investment model.